 Adjunct Instructor, Piano

-In the competition scene, Mr. Cho has been successful at the MTNA Competition, the Joanna Hodges International, the New Orleans International, and has captured first prizes on many occasions including the Kingsville International, the Isabel Scionti, and the Los Angeles Liszt International piano competitions.
-Mr. Cho also has frequently performed at the Aspen Music Festival and also in Canada at the Centre d’Arts Orford.
+In the competition scene, Mr. Cho has been successful at the Joanna Hodges International, the MTNA Collegiate Nationals, the New Orleans International, and has captured first prizes on many occasions including the Kingsville International, the Isabel Scionti, and the Los Angeles Liszt International piano competitions.
+He has worked with conductors David Cho, Louis Lane, Ronald Ochoa, Yuli Turovsky, and Timothy Weiss performing a wide range of repertoire from William Byrd to Oliver Knussen.
+Mr. Cho also has frequently performed throughout various summer festivals in the United States, Canada, Korea, Spain, and France.

 Mr. Cho is often an adjudicator for many piano competitions and presents masterclasses at music festivals throughout Texas.
 His students have won scholarships graduate programs at Rice University, Baylor University, Montecito International Summer Piano Festival, and top prizes in both local and national events including the college division TMTA Young Artists Piano State Competition, Forum Competition in Texas, and the MasterWorks Festival Concerto Competition in Indiana.
 In addition to teaching a private studio in Katy, he has also been serving as a full-time piano faculty at Sam Houston State University’s School of Music in Huntsville since 2012.